GsDevKit/GsDevKit_home/docs/installation/configureOS.md

 #Configuring the Operating System

 Before you can use a particular machine as part of a GsDevKit configuration, you must ensure that the appropriate features are installed.
-Since to begin with, you will not have git access to the GeDevKit installation, you must manually install the appropriate packages.
+Since to begin with, you will not have git access to the GsDevKit installation, you must manually install the appropriate packages.

-The requirements are different for the different possible configurations.
+The requirements are different for the different possible configurations and different operating systems.
+Refer to the Insatllation Overview for details on what OS configuration is required for which node in the system.

+## Configurations with a Single Desktop

-##Configure Linux Desktop for both Client and Server
+###Configure Linux Desktop for both Client and Server
 	See   # Installation on a single desktop

 ```